-Research Output per year
+Research output per year

-Michael has also co-edited and co-authored a volume on Exploring Complicity: Concept, Cases and Critique (with Robin Dunford and Afxentis Afxentiou, Rowman and Littlefield International, Dec 2016) and co-edits, with Bob Brecher and Robin Dunford, a new book series with Rowman and Littlefield International: Off the Fence.
+Michael has also co-edited and co-authored a volume on Exploring Complicity: Concept, Cases and Critique (with Robin Dunford and Afxentis Afxentiou, Rowman and Littlefield International, 2016), and co-edits, with Bob Brecher and Robin Dunford, a new book series with Rowman and Littlefield International: Off the Fence.
 In 2016, Michael convened the Political Studies Association "Politics and the Good Life" Conference held at Brighton (with Andy Knott).

-Research output: Book/Report › Book - authored
+Research output: Book/Report › Book - authored › peer-review

 Research output: Contribution to journal › Article › peer-review